If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 - YouTube Premium Revenue: Get paid when YouTube Premium users watch your videos.
 You earn a share of their subscription fee.

-- Super Chat and Super Stickers: During live streams, fans can pay to have their messages stand out in the chat.
+- Super Chat and Super Stickers: Used in live streaming controls, these let fans pay to highlight messages during streams.

 - Super Thanks: Viewers can tip your content with a one-time payment on regular videos.
 They can also leave a message that shows up in the comments.